asemidotsky/dev-wiki/pages/practices/testing/testing-index.md

+# Testing

 **What should I test in my application?
 How many tests should I have?**

 The answer varies across use-cases, but as a rule of thumb, you can follow the guidelines set by the **test pyramid**.

 ![Test Pyramid](test-pyramid.png)

 The test pyramid describes that you should write unit tests, integration tests and end-to-end tests as well.

 You should have more integration tests than end-to-end tests, and even more unit tests.

-# Unit tests
+## Unit tests

 > You should write the test for the exposed methods, not for the internal workings of the given module.

-## The Anatomy of a Unit Test
+### The Anatomy of a Unit Test

 Each unit test has the following structure: